Kiyoshika/csv-stream/README.md

 # CSV Stream
-This is a data processing library to fully or partially stream CSV files with the.
+This is a data processing library to fully or partially stream CSV files.

 ## Motivation
 Why am I building this?